CMDJojo/petra-vitepress/content/About PETRA/index.md

 The PETRA group &ndash;
 the Primary care Emergent Technology Research and Advancement Group &ndash;
-is a research group started by a group of students, physiciants, and Ph.D. students from Sweden, all with a strong interest in research, new technology, and healthcare.
-We have since expanded, adding collaborations with more researchers from Sweden and from abroad.
+is a research group started by a group of students, physiciants, and Ph.D. students, all with a strong interest in research, new technology, and healthcare.
+We have since expanded, adding collaborations with more researchers from all over the world.
 Learn more about the team behind PETRA [here](The%20team).

 ## Our mission